-- Preventing radicalisation (SPOC) lead - Behaviour and anti-bullying lead - Health and Safety leads - Educational Visits lead - Attendance lead - Our local police community support officer (PCSO/SLO can be contacted on 101).
-In the event of an emergency, please dial 999 immediately. - The Designated Safeguarding Lead(DSL): - Ama Thandi is the Designated Safeguarding Lead and is a member of the Senior Leadership Team.
-(See Appendix 2: The role of the DSL, SPOC & Deputy DSL) - The school has identified Selina Dempsey and Anna Allen as the Deputy Designated Safeguarding Leads and Ama Thandi is the SPOC lead. - In the absence of the DSL and the deputy DSLs the most senior member of staff in school will assume responsibility for any child protection matters that arise, in conjunction with the level 2 trained DSLs..
-(Appendix 5: flow chart for raising safeguarding concerns about a child at Alderbrook School -2020-2021) - The DSL will co-ordinate action on child protection within the school.
-This includes ensuring that all staff, teaching and non-teaching (including supply staff) know who the Designated Safeguarding Lead is and that they are aware of their individual responsibility to be alert to the signs of abuse and to discuss any concerns with the DSL.
-Also, that they are aware of what happens once a concern has been raised. - Where appropriate the DSL will liaise with the DSL of the school(s) attended by the siblings of the child causing concern. - The DSL will keep a written record of any actions taken as a result of concerns raised (See Appendix 1: Reporting a safeguarding concern using My Concern and guidance for dealing with disclosures) - The DSL for Child Protection will ensure that the school's safeguarding and child protection policy is put on the agenda of the Governing Body once a year for discussion, monitoring, review and renewal. - The Governors support the Designated Safeguarding Lead for Child Protection in carrying out her responsibilities as outlined in 'Keeping Children Safe in Education', (September 2020) and role in Job Description. - Where there is a student who is a care leaver in the Sixth Form, Anna Allen (Assistant Headteacher: Sixth Form, trained Deputy DSL) will liaise with the local Authority Personal Advisor that has been appointed, as necessary regarding any issues or concerns affecting the care leaver.
+- Where appropriate the DSL will liaise with the DSL of the school(s) attended by the siblings of the child causing concern. - The DSL will keep a written record of any actions taken as a result of concerns raised (See Appendix 1: Reporting a safeguarding concern using My Concern and guidance for dealing with disclosures) - The DSL for Child Protection will ensure that the school's safeguarding and child protection policy is put on the agenda of the Trust Board once a year for discussion, monitoring, review and renewal. - The Trustees support the Designated Safeguarding Lead for Child Protection in carrying out her responsibilities as outlined in 'Keeping Children Safe in Education', (September 2024) and role in Job Description. - Where there is a student who is a care leaver in the Sixth Form, Selina Dempsey (DT LAC/PLAC) will liaise with the local Authority Personal Advisor that has been appointed, as necessary regarding any issues or concerns affecting the care leaver.